syncfusion-content/xamarin.android-docs/xamarin-android/SfTabView/CenterButtonSettings.md

 # CenterButtonSettings

-This section explains on how to create and customize The Xamarin.Android SfTabView CenterButton.
-To enable CenterButton we need to set the `OverFlowMode` of Xamarin.Android SfTabView as `CenterButton`.
+This section explains how to create and customize the CenterButton in the Xamarin.Android SfTabView control.
+The CenterButton provides a prominent action button positioned in the center of the tab bar, commonly used for primary actions like creating new content or accessing frequently used features.

+To enable the CenterButton, you need to set the `OverflowMode` property of the SfTabView to `CenterButton`.
 {% tabs %}

 {% highlight C# %}